-- a.
-Supervision of Non-Physicians - 1) Medical staff members who choose not to participate in the teaching program are not subject to denial or limitation of privileges for this reason alone, except that this may result in loss of faculty appointment. - 2) Mid-Level and certain Associate Health Practitioners are supervised by the Medical Staff and are monitored under a Scope of Practice statement. - b.
-Documentation of Supervision of Resident Physicians

-- Sufficient evidence is documented in the medical record to substantiate active participation in, and supervision of, the patient's care by the attending physician as described in Facility Policy Memoranda, Medical Staff Bylaws, these Rules, and VHA Handbook 1400.1 Resident Supervision. - 2) Entries in the medical record made by non-physicians (e.g., PAs, ARNPs, etc.) that require countersigning by supervisory or attending medical staff members are covered by appropriate Facility policy and include: - 1) Medical history and physical examination. - 2) Discharge Summary. - Operative Reports. - 4) Medical orders that require co-signature. - a.
-DNR. - b.
-Withdrawing or withholding life sustaining procedures. - c.
-Certification of brain death. - d.
-Research protocols. - e.
-Investigational drug usage, ONLY permitted by named principal investigators or co-investigators previously designated in the study.
+- A. Supervision of Residents and Non-Physicians - Residents are supervised by members of the Medical Staff in carrying out their patient care responsibilities. - ii) Medical staff members who choose not to participate in the teaching program are not subject to denial or limitation of privileges for this reason alone, except that this may result in loss of faculty appointment. - iii) Advanced Practice Professionals and certain Associate Health Practitioners are supervised by the Medical Staff and are monitored under a Scope of Practice statement. - B. Documentation of Supervision of Resident Physicians - i) Sufficient evidence is documented in the medical record to substantiate active participation in, and supervision of, the patient's care by the attending physician as described in Facility Policy Memoranda, Medical Staff Bylaws, these Rules, and VHA Handbook 1400.1 Resident Supervision. - ii) Entries in the medical record made by residents or those non-physicians (e.g., PAs, ARNPs, etc.) that require countersigning by supervisory or attending medical staff members are covered by appropriate Facility policy and include: - (a) Medical history and physical examination. - (b) Discharge Summary. - (c) Operative Reports. - (d) Medical orders that require co-signature. - (1) DNR. - (2) Withdrawing or withholding life sustaining procedures. - (3) Certification of brain death. - (4) Research protocols. - (5) Investigational drug usage, ONLY permitted by named principal investigators or co-investigators previously designated in the study.

-(NOTE: Because medical orders in EMR do not allow a second signature (co-signature), the attending must either write the order for (1) through (5) above; or in an urgent/emergency situation, the house staff or non-physician must obtain verbal concurrence from the attending, document in the progress notes the discussion and concurrence, and can write and sign the order.
-The attending medical staff member must then co-sign the progress note noting the discussion and concurrence .within 24 hours.)
+NOTE: Because medical orders in EMR do not allow a second signature (co-signature), the attending must either write the order for (1) through (5) above; or in an urgent/emergency situation, the house staff or non-physician must obtain verbal concurrence from the attending, document in the progress notes the discussion and concurrence, and can write and sign the order.
+The attending medical staff member must then co-sign the progress note noting the discussion and concurrence within 24 hours.

-6. Designated administrative staff will be authorized to make administrative entries as approved by the Chief of Staff.
+- iii) Residents are allowed to order laboratory studies, radiology studies, pharmaceuticals, and therapeutic procedures as part of their assigned levels of responsibility.
+In addition, residents are allowed to certify and re-certify treatment plans as part of their assigned levels of responsibility.
+These activities are considered part of the normal course of patient care and require no additional documentation on the part of the supervising Practitioner over and above standard setting-specific documentation requirements (VHA Handbook 1400 page 6). - C. Designated administrative staff will be authorized to make administrative entries as approved by the Chief of Staff.
 These administrative entries can be for the purposes of: (1) creating electronic forms for the inclusion into the computerized patient record system, (2) administratively closing open requests or orders, (3) entering administrative progress notes, (4) entering notes to disposition consultation requests and (5) completing other requirements as requested by the Chief of Staff or his/her designee.

-7. MEDICAL RECORDS
+6. MEDICAL RECORDS

-a.
-Basic Administrative Requirements:
+A. Basic Administrative Requirements: